 With an open-space, whilst it obviously looks visually bigger, there are design methods that allow you to identify different zones, whilst remaining open.
 From zone lighting to kitchen islands, breakfast bars and dining booths, just because you design an open-space, doesn’t necessarily mean you can’t identify sections of the room to maintain a structure.
 Bi-folding doors helps to enhance the natural light even more, whilst bringing the nature of the garden into the room.

-Practical advantages: Open-plan living provide plenty of space for the whole family to enjoy meaning parents can keep an eye on children playing whilst they stay busy in the kitchen.
+Practical advantages of a social space: Open-plan living provide plenty of space for the whole family to enjoy meaning parents can keep an eye on children playing whilst they stay busy in the kitchen.
 Open-plan takes away the need for parents to be in ‘two places at once’.

 Or prefer a chaotic space?